QInfer/python-qinfer/doc/source/guide/citing.rst

     [3] Pedregosa, F. et al., 2011.
 Scikit-learn: Machine learning in Python.
 The Journal of Machine Learning Research, 12, pp.2825–2830.
     [4] Frey, B.J. & Dueck, D., 2007.
 Clustering by Passing Messages Between Data Points.
 Science, 315(5814), pp.972–976.

+The bibliography entries defined by QInfer are organized according to different *tags*, making it easier to filter through the results of `duecredit`_.
+In particular, QInfer defines the following citation tags:

+- ``implementation``: Concerns a software implementation of an algorithm or computation.
+- ``theory``: Concerns the initial proposal of an algorithm and other theory results.
+- ``experimental``: Concerns experimental demonstrations of an algorithm or procedure.

+These tags can be controlled using the ``DUECREDIT_REPORT_ALL`` and ``DUECREDIT_REPORT_TAGS`` environment variables.
+By default, all tags by ``implementation`` are hidden, such that summaries of the collected bibliography describe which software implementations are used in the course of a project.

 For more details on how to use `duecredit`_, please see their `documentation on GitHub <https://github.com/duecredit/duecredit/blob/master/README.md>`_.